General aviation in Europe: Definitions

 General aviation flights range from gliders and powered parachutes to large, non-scheduled cargo jet flights.
 The sector operates business jets, rotorcraft, piston and jet-engined fixed-wing aircraft, gliders of all descriptions, and lighter than air craft.
 Other commercial GA activities are aerial work, such as surveying and air ambulances, and flight training.

 Business aviation is a commercial activity that is considered part of the GA sector.

 The International Civil Aviation Organization defines general aviation as "an aircraft operation other than a commercial air transport operation or an aerial work operation."
 It defines commercial air transport (CAT) as "an aircraft operation involving the transport of passengers, cargo or mail for remuneration or hire", and aerial work as "an aircraft operation in which an aircraft is used for specialized services such as agriculture, construction, photography, surveying, observation and patrol, search and rescue, aerial advertisement, etc."

 Organisations in the United Kingdom (UK) describe GA in less restrictive terms that include elements of commercial aviation.
 The British Business and General Aviation Association interprets it to be "all aeroplane and helicopter flying except that performed by the major airlines and the Armed Services".
 The General Aviation Awareness Council applies the description "all Civil Aviation operations other than scheduled air services and non-scheduled air transport operations for remuneration or hire".
 For the purposes of a strategic review of GA in the UK, the Civil Aviation Authority (CAA) defined the scope of GA as "a civil aircraft operation other than a commercial air transport flight operating to a schedule", and considered it necessary to depart from the ICAO definition and include aerial work and minor CAT operations.

 The major part of the General Aviation is the Sport and Recreational Aviation.

+European Union

+Estimates of the European general aviation fleet vary because many aircraft categories, particularly microlights and amateur-built aircraft, are regulated by national authorities rather than centrally by the European Union Aviation Safety Agency (EASA).
+A European Commission study compiling national registries estimated roughly 13,000 certified general aviation aeroplanes in the EU in the early 2010s, most of them piston aircraft.
+Separate industry surveys conducted by EASA, the International Council of Aircraft Owner and Pilot Associations (IAOPA), and the General Aviation Manufacturers Association (GAMA) indicate that microlights (ultralight aircraft in the 450–600 kg class) constitute a similarly large or larger fleet segment across Europe, with tens of thousands of aircraft, reflecting the popularity of nationally regulated light aircraft categories in countries such as France, Germany, Italy, and the United Kingdom.